ng-consult/ng1-server/README.md

 npm run install
 ```

 ### Starting the server

 This is a work in progress, later, this will be packaged into a `.deb` file, and the config folder will be static.

 You need to get node installed and a `REDIS` server available.

-First, you will need to modify the files in `REPOSITORY_PATH/bin/configYaml`. and edit your redis connection infos.
+First, you will need to modify the files in `REPOSITORY_PATH/bin/configYaml`. and edit your redis connection info.

 Then